 Students on the St. George campus benefit from the Undergraduate Medical Student Study Space located at 263 McCaul Street, which opened in 2012 based directly on student feedback.
-This space, which is available 24/7 exclusively for medical student and PA student use, is equipped with a mixture of study carrels, open seating, small-group study rooms, and “ASCM” rooms for physical examination practice, as well as a small lunch room.
+This space, which is available 24/7 exclusively for medical student and PA student use, is equipped with a mixture of study carrels, open seating, small-group study rooms, and clinical skills rooms for physical examination practice, as well as a small lunch room.
 Wireless access is available throughout the space, and there are a number of laptops provided for students who do not bring their own.
-The Study Space is secure and accessed by card keys issued to medical students only.
-Located on the fifth floor of 263 McCaul Street, the space is easily accessed by walking across the street from the MSB, and through the Health Sciences Building (155 College St.), via the second-floor walkway.
+The Study Space is secure and accessible by key fob.
+Located on the fifth floor of 263 McCaul Street, the space is easily accessed by walking across the street from the MSB (side adjacent to Terrence Donnelly Centre for Cellular and Biomolecular Research), and through the Health Sciences Building (155 College St.), via the second-floor walkway.

-Through an agreement with the Discovery Commons (DC), the computer lab 3172 is available for after-hours and weekend use by medical students (except when previously reserved for other activities).
+Through an agreement with MedIT, the computer lab 3172 is available for after-hours and weekend use by medical students (except when previously reserved for other activities).
 Students from various programs are also welcome to use the computers in the DC foyer 24/7, and may also use the computer labs when not booked for classes or meetings.

 Gerstein Science Information Centre and other University of Toronto libraries

 Like all students at the University of Toronto, medical students have access to all University of Toronto libraries for study purposes.
 A range of group and individual seating options are available on a first-come, first-served basis.
-The MD Program has arranged with the Gerstein Science Information Centre for earlier opening times on Sundays and extended hours on the Fridays prior to Foundations exams.
-For library hours, please see http://www.library.utoronto.ca.
+For library hours, please see https://gerstein.library.utoronto.ca/visit.